invoke-ai/InvokeAI/README.md

 cleanup, testing, or code reviews, is very much encouraged to do so.

 To join, just raise your hand on the InvokeAI Discord server (#dev-chat) or the GitHub discussion board.

+If you'd like to help with localization, please register on [Weblate][translation status link].
+If you want add a new language, please let us know which language and we will add it to the Weblate project.

 If you are unfamiliar with how to contribute to GitHub projects, here is a